marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

  I installed VirtualBox (latest build).

- And with already installed/configured (before this) Packer/Vagrant:
+ Then with already installed and configured (before this) Packer/Vagrant:

- I did the try to use packer build for the related metasploitable3 .json-file.
+ I tried to use packer build with related metasploitable3 .json-file.

  As result : stuck for SSH-waiting.

      ==> virtalbox-iso: waiting for SSH to become available...

- After some time (hours maybe) time-out comes and break-the-process.
+ After some time (hours maybe) time-out is comes and break the process.

- This step also take some delay with my VMWare experience, but anyway normally work.
+ This step is also take delay with my VMWare experience but anyway with normal result.

- So, I decided to re-run this for Virtualbox else one time.
-But the same result after hours.
+ So, I decided to re-run it with Virtualbox else one time.
+But also troubleresult after hours.

- Basically there was resource-usage, but after that "not" and just stuck for SSH-waiting.
+ Basically, at first there was resource-usage but then "not" and just stuck for SSH-waiting.

- Some thought and else one run - anyway stuck.
+ Some thoughts and else one run - anyway stuck.

  I decided to re-check situation with editing .json-file;